 To become a nurse is to become someone who improves and saves the lives of others.
 If you’re looking for a career where you can put your desire to help others to excellent use, becoming a nurse is an excellent career path for you.

-If you're interested in furthering your education to become a nurse, Gwynedd Mercy University's Francis M. Maguire School of Nursing and Health Professions can help you acheive your career goals.
+If you're interested in furthering your education to become a nurse at a top school of nursing in Philadelphia, Gwynedd Mercy University's Frances M. Maguire School of Nursing and Health Professions, can help you acheive your career goals.